About Barbara Lersch

 The Hans Sauer Foundation stands for this standard of design and therefore presents two awards as ambassador: the Social Design Award and the Circular Pioneer Award.
 The Hans Sauer Foundation also provides support in the form of networking and knowledge exchange.
 The focus is on process design, participation and the potential impact of the work produced within the framework of the scholarship.

-Barabara Lersch will form the jury for the Social Design Award in 2022 together with other experts.
+Barabara Lersch formed the jury for the Social Design Award in 2022 together with other experts.
 In 2021, Barbara Lersch was part of the jury for the Social Design Award and the Circular Design Award.

 Barbara Lersch was also a member of the 2020 jury that selected the exhibitor projects, together with Tulga Beyerle, Nina Sieverding, Stephan Dornhofer and Dick Spierenburg.